View this document in context in the NYSE Listed Company Manual:

 In the event that some or all of the shares to be issued in a transaction subject to shareholder approval under Para.
 312.03 must be listed, Exchange procedures will ordinarily permit the filing of applicable listing applications and Exchange approval to precede the shareholder vote subject to notice to the Exchange of the results of the shareholder vote and the issuance of the shares to be listed.

-Where shareholder approval is a prerequisite to the listing of any additional or new securities of a listed company, the minimum vote which will constitute shareholder approval for listing purposes is defined as approval by a majority of votes cast on a proposal in a proxy bearing on the particular matter, provided that the total vote cast on the proposal represents over 50% in interest of all securities entitled to vote on the proposal.
+Where shareholder approval is a prerequisite to the listing of any additional or new securities of a listed company, or where any matter requires shareholder approval, the minimum vote which will constitute shareholder approval for such purposes is defined as approval by a majority of votes cast on a proposal in a proxy bearing on the particular matter.